khair001/FMCW-Radar-Interference-Characterization/README.md

 # FMCW Radar Interference Characterization

-This repository contains the MATLAB code, experimental data, analysis results, and project report from a pre-thesis research project conducted as part of the M.Sc.
+This repository contains the MATLAB code, experimental data, analysis results, and project report from a pre-thesis research project conducted as part of the M.Eng.
 Embedded Systems Engineering program at FH Dortmund – University of Applied Sciences and Arts.

 The project investigates **mutual interference (MI) in FMCW mmWave radar systems** using two Texas Instruments **IWR6843AOP EVM** radar sensors.
 The work focuses on experimentally characterizing how interference affects radar detections, signal quality, clustering behavior, and velocity coherence.